logo for canadianlabourrelations.com

 What Is Sexual Harassment?

-Sexual harassment, is a blanket term that covers several forms of unwanted sexual behaviour, usually designed to exercise power over the person being harassed.
+Sexual harassment is a blanket term that covers several forms of unwanted sexual behaviour, usually designed to exercise power over the person being harassed.

 It is sometimes difficult to determine what constitutes sexual harassment.
 Where sex, physical affection and flirting are consensual, this is not harassment.